 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
+553(b)(3)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
 The permit application was not received in time to publish an NPRM followed by a final rule before the effective date.
 Under 5 U.S.C.
 553(d)(3), good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
 Delaying this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during this event and immediate action is necessary to prevent possible loss of life or property.
-The Coast Guard has not received any complaints or negative comments previously with regard to this event.